SDBurt/CVAE-TF2/README.md

+# Convolutional Variational Autoencoder

 ## Overview

-This repository holds a slightly modified version of the CVAE tutorial (https://www.tensorflow.org/alpha/tutorials/generative/cvae) using TensorFlow 2.0 - Alpha.
+This repository holds a slightly modified version of the CVAE tutorial (https://www.tensorflow.org/alpha/tutorials/generative/cvae) using TensorFlow 2.0alpha.
+The purpose of this was for personal learning using tensorflow, and to show proof of work.
+It modularized based on personal preference.
+Command line arguments were added for customization from the command line.
+Gif was modularized as well and is turned on by the command line arg `--make_gif`.

 ## Get Started

 The following information is needed in order to get this project up and running on your system.
+This includes:

+- Environment setup
+- Command line arguments
+- Training
+- Tensorboard setup
+- Evaluation
+- Notes

 #### Environment